magdamagdy/Transportaion-Booking-System/README.md

 # Transportaion-Booking-System

-## Application Summary
+This is a simple monolithic webservice application, it allow users to book any number of bus-trips, train-trips, and flights.
+The trip entities are designed as to be providing all details including (the user who booked the trip, the vehicle assigned to this trip and the driver of the vehicle)

-Implemented monolithic backend application providing services of SOAP & REST APIs for Transportaion-Booking-System using Javax and Aerospike Database.
+providing services of SOAP & REST APIs for Transportaion-Booking-System using Javax and Aerospike Database.

 ## Attachment